 A veritable party in your mouth of contrasting flavors and textures!

-How to make a Healthier Chicken Marbella?
+How to make a healthy chicken Marbella?

 Some purists might balk at a tweaking of a good thing.
 But with 1 cup of brown sugar called for, and a very soupy sauce left in the bottom of the pan (my husband would lament that sauciness, and I aim to please), I knew I wanted to change some things for our family.